 A healthy plant has numerous white roots that appear fibrous.
-A diseased plant’s roots will show various degrees of water-soaking and will usually be some shade of brown or black.
-If there are any safe, white, strong roots, aim to get the plant back to good health by replanting in fresh soil with good drainage.
+A diseased plant’s roots will show various degrees of water-soaking and usually be some brown or black shade.
+If there are any safe, white, strong roots, aim to restore the plant to good health by replanting in fresh soil with good drainage.

 You can get rid of root rot and revive your plant in 4 steps:

-- Prepare the plants for replanting by carefully brushing the roots under running water and scraping all the brown, mushy roots with a sharp pair of clean scissors.
+- Prepare the plants for replanting by carefully brushing the roots under running water and scraping all the brown, mushy roots with sharp scissors.

 - Cut off the good root just above the affected region.
 Work rapidly to replant within a couple of hours.

 - When all roots have been pruned, sterilize the scissors and the pot with a solution of 1 part bleach to 3 parts water to prevent the transmission of fungal spores to other plants or dirt.

 - Make sure you have a well-draining planter and repot your plant in new soil with plenty of fresh perlite.
 My magic ratio is 80% soil and 20% perlite.

 Did you find this post helpful?
 I sure hope so!!
 Want more houseplant care tips?
 These posts might be just what you’re looking for:

 - Houseplant Winter Survival Guide

 - Overwatering Your Houseplants?
 Stop Killing Them With Kindness